solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 [Azure Metrics Explorer] makes it easy to capture performance counters for resources quickly without having to add instrumentation to your application code.
-As the following diagram shows, you simply seelct the resource and metric and then apply your filters:
+As the following diagram shows, you simply select the resource and metric and then apply your filters:

-![][21]
+![][28]

 For example, if we wanted to capture performance counters for a PHP App Service resource, there are some simple steps to follow.